vldr/em-fceux/README.md

 ./build-emscripten.sh RELEASE=0
 ```

-After successful build, the src/drivers/em/site/ directory will contain
+After successful build, the src/drivers/em/site/ directory will contain the em-fceux
-the em-fceux "binaries": fceux.js, fceux.js.mem, fceux.data and their respective
+"binaries": fceux.js, fceux.data and fceux.wasm.
+Note, WebAssembly is targeted
-precompressed gzipped versions for serving.
-To deploy and test, please follow
+by default (to target asm.js, comment out '-s WASM=1' option in SConstruct).
-the steps in the RUN / DEPLOY section.
+To deploy and test, please follow the steps in the RUN / DEPLOY section.

 ### BUILD SHADERS (OPTIONAL) ###

 If you modify shaders in src/drivers/em/assets/shaders/ then you must also
 run ./build-shaders.sh in the em-fceux root to optimize them.
 This requires
 glsl-optimizer *glslopt* binary.
-Currently (28-Sep-2015) one way to get it is
+Currently (27-Jan-2018) one way to get it is
 to build it from the source as follows:

 ```